tobaccorico/IBO/README.md

-#
+# a home for your dollars

 whether depositing liquidity out-of-range, or
-letting the contract auto-manage the range...
+letting the contract auto-manage the range

-*B*unni *O*verloaded is a Perenna alternative
+we provide an alternative to Perena as a
 `Basket` boosted by a ~~basketballer cross
 over~~ "[rider](https://www.lawinsider.com/dictionary/loan-agreement-rider) on the storm, actor out on loan."